clairey-zx81/json-model/TUTO.md

 **Python venv** (following subsection) and possibly additional system packages when needed.

 Both environments work for most of the tutorial sections below, so feel free to choose whichever seems more familiar.
-The docker image allows to also run directly the C and JS generated codes.
+The docker image include the necessary environment run directly generated C, Python, JS, Perl and Java codes, which explains its size.
 Running the PL/pgSQL code requires a working Postgres server, which is _not_ discussed here.

 ### Docker Image Installation